damienlethiec/after-le-wagon/README.md

 1. Feel the need to practice ?
 Do the free [JavasScript30] course by [Wes Bos].
 1. Want to learn the latest JS synthax ?
 Check [ES6 for everyone]
+1. Want an interactive JavaScript course in the browser?
+Check [learnjavascript.online](https://learnjavascript.online)

 #### To go further